-I also provide those charged with governance with a statement that I have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on my independence, and where applicable, related safeguards.
+I also provide those charged with governance with a statement that I have complied with relevant ethical the relationships and other matters that may reasonably be thought to bear on my independence, and where applicable, related safeguards.

-From the matters communicated with those charged with governance, I determine those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
+Code of Ethics for Professional Accountants regarding independence, and to communicate with them all most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
 I describe these matters in my auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, I determine that a matter should not be communicated in my report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.